dirkleas/miditoyz/help.md

-  info      Show current miditoyz settings. init      Generate a new music collection from a source directory into... merge     Merge source catalog into destination catalog, overwriting... metadata  Add metadata to music. panic     Send MIDI panic to turn off any hung notes. query     Query a song list from your catalog for later streaming with... raw       Dump a MIDI song file in alternative raw text format with... stream    Stream music from a catalog song list, a midi file, or... verify    Verify MIDI song file can be processed with mido package or...
+  info      Show current miditoyz settings. init      Generate a new music collection from a source directory into... merge     Merge source catalog into destination catalog, overwriting... metadata  Add user metadata to music to supplement the optional MIDI... panic     Send MIDI panic to turn off any hung notes. query     Query a song list from your catalog for streaming or managing... raw       Dump a MIDI song file in alternative raw text format with... stream    Stream music from a catalog song list, a midi file, or... verify    Verify MIDI song file can be processed with mido package or...